utep-cs-systems-courses/project2-buzblink-GreciaNav/project/src/README.md

 ## How to Compile and Run:
 1. Inside src, type "make all" (No quotes).
 A file called "toy.elf" will be generated.

-2. Plug in your MSP430 to your computer, and type "make load" (No quotes).
-Now whenever your MSP430 is plugged in, the program run.
+2. Plug in your MSP430 to your computer, and inside src type "make load" (No quotes).
+Now whenever your MSP430 is plugged in, the program will run.
 3. If desired, type "make clean" (No quotes) to remove all compiled and .o files.